abadget1/BuildAutomation/README.md

   touch .env

-  Open .env file and store your username, password, and desired file destination.
+  Open .env file and store your username, password, or API token.
+  Also store the path where you'd like to store this project.
-  Use the provided format at the bottom of this README.
+  (Format provided at bottom of READ.ME)

   source ~/.my_commands.sh
 ```
 ### How to use